tensorflow/tensorboard/tensorboard/plugins/graph/README.md

 **Inspection**

--   Viewing details, attributes of a selected node by clicking it.
+-   View the details and attributes of a selected node by clicking it.
--   Searching for a node by name.
+-   Search for a node by name.
--   A "Trace inputs" mode to highlight all nodes that may have some effect on the selected node.
+-   Enable the "Trace inputs" mode to highlight all nodes that may have some effect on the selected node.
--   Node coloring modes: by structure, device, TPU compatibility, etc.
+-   Distinguish similar nodes by their background color.
+Options include coloring by internal structure, device placement, and TPU compatibility.
--   Indicating "size" of output tensors visually with thicker edges.
+-   Visualize the "size" of output tensors with thicker edges.

 **Organization**

 -   Expand and collapse group nodes.
 -   Organize nodes automatically by name.
 TensorBoard uses the "/" forward slash in node names to determine node groups.
--   Manually extracting a node from the graph area by clicking 'Remove from main graph' in the info pane.
+-   Manually extract a node from the graph area by clicking 'Remove from main graph' in the info pane.
--   Automatically grouping repeated nodes into a single series node, e.g.
+-   Automatically group repeated nodes into a single series node, e.g.
     "adder_1, adder_2, adder_3" into "adder_[1-3]".

 ## Technical details